sudheeshe/LeadScore/README.md

 ![alt text](https://github.com/sudheeshe/LeadScore/blob/main/Images_for_readme/45_.jpg?raw=true)

 - `euribor 3 month rate - daily indicator (numeric)`
-- euribor rates is the basic rate of interest used in lending between banks on the European Union interbank market and also used as a reference for setting the interest rate on other loans.
+- `EURIBOR stands for Euro Interbank Offered Rate` and it is the interest rate at which Eurozone banks lend to one another on an unsecured basis.
+In other words, it is the rate at which banks borrow money from each other.
+- EURIBOR rates are important because they are used as a reference rate for a wide range of financial instruments, including mortgages, loans, and derivatives.
+For example, a variable-rate mortgage may be set at a certain percentage above the EURIBOR rate.
+As a result, changes in EURIBOR rates can have a significant impact on borrowing costs for consumers and businesses.

 ![alt text](https://github.com/sudheeshe/LeadScore/blob/main/Images_for_readme/46_.jpg?raw=true)